frankframework/frank-manual/docs/source/horizonsValidateBooking.rst

 Storage in multiple files
 -------------------------

-We do not want to throw away the Hello adapter explained in section :ref:`helloIbis`, so we will have two adapters.
+We do not want to throw away the Hello World adapter explained in section :ref:`helloIbis`, so we will have two adapters.
 We use XML entity references to store our Frank in multiple files.
 Each of the two adapters gets its own file,